-Simply put, a masternode is a server with a full copy of the Dash blockchain, which guarantees a certain minimum level of performance and functionality to perform certain tasks related to block validation, as well as PrivateSend and InstantSend, as the privacy and instant transaction features in Dash are called.
+Simply put, a masternode is a server with a full copy of the Dash blockchain, which guarantees a certain minimum level of performance and functionality to perform certain tasks related to block validation, as well as InstantSend and CoinJoin, as the and instant transaction and privacy features in Dash are called.
 The masternodes are paid for this service, using a concept known as Proof of Service.
 This is in addition to the Proof of Work done by miners to secure the blockchain.
 Masternodes are also allowed to vote on governance and funding proposals, with each masternode receiving one vote (yes/no/abstain) on each proposal submitted to the system.

 达世币拥有很多具有完整达世币区块链的服务器，并且这些服务器还能为达世币网络服务，这一点非常重要。得益于区块奖励机制，达世币不存在主节点数量不足的风险，并且研发人员还能以此为依托推行新的去中心化功能。这正是达世币的真正优势所在 - 达世币区块链以奖励机制确保主节点 24x7 为网络服务，同时达世币还能有效地实现扩容并以更高效的方式部署各项服务。更多的主节点就意味着更强大、更安全的达世币网络。

 As of November 2018, the Dash network has over 5000 masternodes located in over 45 countries and hosted on over 140 ISPs.
 The block reward is approximately 3.34 Dash, so the selected masternode receives 1.67 Dash per payment or approximately 6 Dash per month.
 The block reward decreases by 7.14% approximately once per year, so the annual earnings for a masternode owner is approximately 7% of the collateral, and will decrease over time as calculated here.
 See this tool to calculate real-time payment rates, and this site for various real-time statistics on the masternode network.